Jumner/TuringVscode/README.md

 ## Known Issues

-2. Syntax highlighting does not properly highlight user defined variables.
+1. Syntax highlighting does not properly highlight user defined variables.
-3. The autocomplete does not complete user defined functions and variables.
+2. The autocomplete does not complete user defined functions and variables.
-4. The autocomplete does not suggest module functions and constants without the module prefix.
+3. The autocomplete does not suggest module functions and constants without the module prefix.
-5. A few niche functions, keywords and modules are not included.
+4. A few niche functions, keywords and modules are not included.
 Notably, the Gui module.

 ## Planned Features
-- Exceptions on turing error
+- Autocomplete of user defined items
+- General code cleanup and bug fixes
 - Add documentation on hover and when in function brackets
-- Autocomplete end statements automatically
 - Prevent autocomplete from stopping newlines
-- Autocomplete of user defined items
-- General code cleanup and bug fixes

 ## Github Information